cnmipss-web/cnmi-pss-main/wp-content/plugins/media-cleaner/readme.txt

 **This tool is a knife.
 I do my best to make this knife a perfect one.
 However, this is still a knife, and in the hands of somebody who doesn't know how to use it, it might end badly.
 Don't use it if you don't have any backup, or if you don't know what it does.
 For backup, you can use such a plugin as [UpdraftPlus](https://updraftplus.com/?afref=460).**

 **COMPATIBILITY**.
 I am adding support for page builders and specific plugins little by little.
-Currently, I have been working with ACF, Divi (Elegant Themes), Fusion Builder (Avada), WooCommerce, Visual Composer (WPBakery), Beaver Builder, and Gutenberg.
+Currently, I have been working with ACF, Divi, Fusion Builder (Avada), WooCommerce, Visual Composer (WPBakery), Elementor, Beaver Builder, and Gutenberg.

 **SPECIAL PLUGIN**.
 Such a plugin is difficult to create and to maintain.
 If you understand WordPress, you probably know why.
 This plugin does its best to help you.
 Learn how to use it and you will get awesome results.